BorelEnzo/BorelEnzo.github.io/CTFs/Finals_CSC_BE_2019/go_ez/index.md

 >GO grab a COFFEE and you're able to solve this challenge in no time!
 > ```

-GO binaries are often made of a bunch of functions, and it's someties quite hard to have a clear view in this mess.
-Fortunately, the binary is not stripped, We opened it in GDB and started the analysis.
+GO binaries are often made of a bunch of functions, and it's sometimes quite hard to have a clear view in this mess.
+Fortunately, the binary is not stripped, so we opened it in GDB and started the analysis.
 The command `info func` returned a serie of routines, hence we reduced it by applying a filter:

 > ```